wyntau/webpack-angular-example/README.md

-### webpack-example
+### webpack-angular-example

-Use Angular, Promise, Webpack to write async load angular code.
+Use Angular, Promise, Webpack etc. to write webapp.
 And only load files on demand.

 #### Used libraries or tools